Isolated Fibular Shaft Fracture - Adult

 - You may develop bruising and swelling in the foot - this is normal and will improve over time

-- Your will be given a set of crutches while in ED to help you move
+- Your will be given a set of crutches while in the Emergency Department (ED) to help you move

 - If you work involves spending time on your feet your return to work may be limited by pain and swelling for 6 weeks